unicef/publicgoods-toolkit/adoptability.md

 from others' understanding.
 I will check with the rest of the crew -- in the meantime, comments welcome here of course.

+Ecosystem mapping can reveal gaps in the landscape.
+For example, "rocket ship" projects often struggle to provide user support.
+If such support is important and the ecosystem does not provide it, you will have to find anther way to fill this gap.

+KEY RECOMMENDATION: with a simple ecosystem map as the background, consider what project archetypes might fit well within that ecosystem.
+Identify which ones might be missing and which ones you wouldn't expect to appear.

 ## Evaluation Checklist

 TBD: This will be a summarized, curated checklist based on the